helium/HIP/0024-reward-splitting.md

 The rationale for this change is six-fold.

-1. Enable trust minimized co-ownership of hotspots
+1. Enable trust minimized reward splitting of hotspots
 2. Reduce the time and energy necessary to maintain host-owner relationships
 3. Enable the securitization of hotspots
-4. Allow hosts to see their hotspot and HNT earnings in real-time within the Helium app
+4. Allow hosts to see their HNT earnings in real-time within the Helium app
 5. Remove DC cost associated with owners regularly paying out HNT to hosts
 6. Simplify tax reporting